Crux

 What is not exported

-AI SDK helpers (tool, stepCountIs, hasToolCall) and AI SDK types are no longer re-exported — import them from 'ai' directly.
-Agent compositions come from @crux/core/agent or from executorAdapter().
+AI SDK helpers and AI SDK types are no longer re-exported — import provider-native helpers from 'ai' directly when you need them under extra.
+Portable loop helpers (maxSteps, hasToolCall) come from @use-crux/core.
+Agent compositions come from @use-crux/core/agent or from loopRuntimeAdapter().
 The legacy toMessages/fromMessages/createAIExecutor exports were removed (RFC use-crux/crux#28).

 Types